 As the new Executive Director of the Sabrina Cohen Foundation, I am gaining knowledge about disabilities, inclusion and accessibility every day.
-I am an able-bodied woman leading an organization committed to putting lives back into motion by d>eveloping adaptive fitness and recreational programs, in addition to funding innovative therapies that will provide a better quality of life for individuals living with paralysis and various disabilities.
+I am an able-bodied woman leading an organization committed to putting lives back into motion by developing adaptive fitness and recreational programs, in addition to funding innovative therapies that will provide a better quality of life for individuals living with paralysis and various disabilities.

-Over the last three months I have spent nearly every day interacting with our Founder Sabrina Cohen along with participants from our organization.
+Over the last six months I have spent nearly every day interacting with our Founder Sabrina Cohen along with participants from our organization.
 Through my honest interactions with Sabrina and many others in our program, along with my own research, I have begun to gain an understanding of what inspires, frustrates and segregates individuals with disabilities.

 I was startled to learn that roughly 29 % of Miami-Dade residents are living with a disability, the second highest percentage in the US.
 This includes but is not limited to children with autism, veterans, the aging population and people who were injured or born with a physical or intellectual disability.
-This accounts for more than 1 in 4 people in our beloved City, many of whom are overlooked and underserved.
+This accounts for more than 1 in 4 people in our beloved County, many of whom are overlooked and underserved.

 As someone new to working for an organization that supports people with disabilities and promotes inclusion and accessibility, I feel proud and inspired to take what I have learned in this short time and help to educate people of all abilities with basic tips to empower connection and remove insecurities when interacting with one another.
 I don’t claim to be an expert by any means but here are my key take-aways from the first three months into this journey.

 - Ask the person what they are comfortable with, take cues from the individual and maintain an open mind-set and relaxed demeanor.
-DO NOT: Pat someone on the shoulder or back or come too close to their personal space without being invited.
-Do not assume you know what feels right for an individual without asking them first.
-(Especially in the time of COVID, as this community is particularly vulnerable.)
+It’s best not to assume you know what feels right for an individual without asking them first, especially in the time of COVID, as this community is particularly vulnerable.

-- >Adaptive Fitness is modified exercise, to one’s specific abilities.
+- It’s important to understand that emotional and physical limits exist for everyone.
+We should respect each individual’s personal fitness level.
+For persons living with a disability, Adaptive Fitness is key to their health.
+It is a modified exercise, to one’s specific abilities.
 It also refers to using specialized machines, equipment, targeted exercises and expert trainers/ physical therapists that are best educated for a wide range of disabilities.
 Examples include: Wrist weights instead of hand weights, wheelchair accessible machines, seated cardio, strengthening and conditioning, dance therapy and more…

 - Fitness and mental health are critical to maintain wellness.
-For people living with disabilities prioritizing fitness and wellness is more than a quality of life decision.
+For people living with disabilities prioritizing fitness and wellness is more than a quality-of-life decision.
 It is vital to avoid physical or psychological complications related to their condition.
 Without it, a simple cold can become dangerous.

 In the great words of the Dalai Lama XIV, “Only the development of compassion and understanding for others can bring us the tranquility and happiness we all seek.”